 Clinical Trial of Neoadjuvant Chemotherapy With Atezolizumab or Placebo in Patients With Triple-Negative Breast Cancer Followed After Surgery by Atezolizumab or Placebo

-- The patient must have consented to participate and, prior to beginning specific study procedures, must have signed and dated an appropriate IRB-approved consent form that conforms to federal and institutional guidelines for study treatment and for submission of tumor samples as required by NSABP B-59/GBG 96-GeparDouze for baseline correlative science studies.
+- The patient must have consented to participate and, prior to beginning specific study procedures, must have signed and dated an appropriate IRB-approved consent form that conforms to federal and institutional guidelines for study treatment and for submission of tumor samples from a research biospy as required by NSABP B-59/GBG 96-GeparDouze for baseline correlative science studies.

 - The diagnosis of invasive adenocarcinoma of the breast must have been made by core needle biopsy.